moravianlibrary/Rozcestnik-studovna/private/mobilniAplikaceKramerius.en.md

 # Mobile application Kramerius

 You can download mobile application Kramerius to your device and view works in the public domain.
-You will find there also digitized document from other 17 Czech libraries.
+You will find there also digitized documents from other 24 Czech libraries.

 <div class="text-center">
 <span>